C2SM/git-course/beyond/slides/slides.md

 <!--
 - State the exact time we resume and adhere to it
 - Good moment to check the clock against the schedule slide, decide whether the afternoon needs trimming
-- Also a good moment to catch anyone who has fallen behind and reset them with `reset_advanced_repo` before the next block -->
+- Also a good moment to catch anyone who has fallen behind and reset them with `reset_beyond_repo` before the next block -->

 ---